 As a condition to regaining eligibility at the end of a specified period of Ineligibility, an Athlete must, during any period of Provisional Suspension or Ineligibility, make him or herself available for Out-of-Competition Testing by the IPC, and must, if requested, provide current and accurate whereabouts information.
 If an Athlete subject to a period of Ineligibility retires from Sport and is removed from Out-of-Competition Testing pools and later seeks reinstatement, the Athlete shall not be eligible for reinstatement until the Athlete has notified the IPC and has been subject to Out-of-Competition Testing for a period of time equal to the period of Ineligibility remaining as of the date the Athlete had retired, or three (3) months, whichever is longer.

 20 ADDITIONAL RESPONSIBILITIES

 20.1 Additional Responsibilities of the IPC

-- 20.1.1 The IPC will withhold some or all Paralympic funding of any Sport organization not in compliance with the Code. - 20.1.2 The IPC will authorize and facilitate the Independent Observer Programme and facilitate Athlete Outreach Programmes.
+20.1.1 The IPC will withhold some or all Paralympic funding of any Sport organization not in compliance with the Code.